A Faithful Transformation

 The renovation and refurbishment of a building of this vintage requires a careful balance between successfully retaining the spirit and detail of the original design whilst creating sensitive modern insertions to complement the original, making a stronger whole.

-Such modern insertions to Cotton Works emphasise the character of the original building, while providing a contemporary backdrop to modern day living.
+Such modern insertions to Cotton Works emphasise the character of the original building, whilst providing a contemporary backdrop to modern day living.
 In fact, the refurbishment of this 200-year-old building showcases both the craftsmanship of the past and its skilful interpretation by the craftsmen of today, introducing details which are modern, yet respectful to its remarkable architecture.